Industry Jargon Explained

-Principal, interest and taxes— a calculation representing the amount you can afford to pay monthly on your home.
+Principal, interest and taxes— a calculation that represents the amount you can afford to pay monthly on your home.
 Heating costs are often included in this calculation (PITH).

 Also known as a 'credit check' or 'credit inquiry,' it is the act of checking your credit report, which can help determine if you are worth investing in before being granted a mortgage.

 The length of time that your mortgage agreement between you and the lender can affect the rate you pay and how much homeownership costs.
-A common 5-year term would be more expensive than 1 year because it has greater security, but 10 years may also come at an increased price due to this added protection.
+A common 5-year term would be more expensive than one year because it has greater security, but ten years may also come at an increased price due to this added protection.